dvislearning/my_enumerable/README.md

 .map that takes a proc

 .map that takes either a block, or proc, or both.
 If both, both the proc and block will be passed.

+####Edit

+RSpec tests were added a few weeks later for six of the methods above.